codebuddies/documentation/welcome/contributing.md

 9. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddies.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
 10. Type `git branch -a` to see a list of all the branches besides `staging`, the default branch you're in.
 Note that if you want to switch to an already-created branch, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.
-11. Once you finish making your changes, commit and push your changes.
+11. Once you finish making your changes, add your changes by typing `git add` and commit them using`git cz`.
 12. Submit your Pull Request!
 See some tips on [how to create the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
 13. (Optional) Add yourself as a contributor, if you haven't done so already.
 Steps are listed [below](#how-do-i-add-myself-as-a-contributor).